Informal Visits

 Do your research

 Before your visit, make sure you do your research.
-You'll want to be able to demonstrate that you are well prepared and have already taken the time to find out about the employer and/or the type of area you're interested in applying for.
+You'll want to demonstrate that you are well prepared and have time to research the employer and the type of area you're interested in applying for.

-If you're planning an informal visit in response to a particular job advert you're interested in, familiarise yourself with the Job Description and Person Specification.
+If you're planning an informal visit in response to a particular job advert, familiarise yourself with the Job Description and Person Specification, and take a copy with you.

 What should you be looking for?